-SAGE edge offers a robust online environment you can access anytime, anywhere, and features an impressive array of free tools and resources to keep you on the cutting edge of your learning experience.
-Visit the open-access SAGE edge website at edge.sagepub.com/ neuliep7e.
+SAGE Edge offers a robust online environment you can access anytime, anywhere, and features an impressive array of free tools and resources to keep you on the cutting edge of your learning experience.
+Visit the open-access SAGE Edge website at https://edge.sagepub.com/neuliep8e.

-SAGE edge for Instructors supports your teaching by making it easy to integrate quality content and create a rich learning environment for students.
+SAGE Edge for Instructors supports your teaching by making it easy to integrate quality content and create a rich learning environment for students.

-- Test banks provide a diverse range of pre-written options as well as the opportunity to edit any question and/or insert your own personalized questions to effectively assess students' progress and understanding. - Sample course syllabi for semester and quarter courses provide suggested models for structuring your courses. - Editable, chapter-specific PowerPoint[®] slides offer complete flexibility for creating a multimedia presentation for your course. - EXCLUSIVE!
-Access to full-text SAGE journal articles that have been carefully selected to support and expand on the concepts presented in each chapter.
+- Test banks provide a diverse range of prewritten options as well as the opportunity to edit any question and/or insert your own personalized questions to effectively assess students' progress and understanding. - Sample course syllabi for semester and quarter courses provide suggested models for structuring your courses. - Editable, chapter-specific PowerPoint slides offer complete flexibility for creating a multimedia presentation for your course. - Multimedia content appeals to students with different learning styles.